 But when information becomes virtually infinite, then the advantages of learning and processing information in impactful ways grow exponentially.
 Not only are you using the same information better, but you’re able to discover, comprehend, and synthesize far more information than others and do it at a far faster rate.

-This ability to learn quickly and self-sufficiently has a compounding effect as well, driving an even greater division in results.
+This ability to learn quickly and self-sufficiently has a compounding effect as well, driving an even greater differentiation in results.
 The more you learn now, the better you will be able to learn and process new experiences in the future.
 Therefore, if you develop the ability to learn well—that is, if you learn how to learn—you have more opportunities than ever before to accrue huge, compounding results.

 Psychologists have understood for a long time that we don’t naturally form beliefs based on truth.
 Instead, we form our beliefs in order to maintain our sense of identity and security in the world.8